 Because cell phone use can easily become disruptive, PCS limits the use of cell phones.
+Only Jr. High and High School students are allowed to have a phone on campus.
 During and between class sessions, all cell phones must be turned off and kept out of sight.
 Violations of this policy include: